mofas/CSCI-P565-30620/SLIO_NOTE.md

 export LC_ALL=C
 ```

 You can use `kill %1` to stop mongoDB.
-(I assume you know how kill work in linux).
-You can use mongo shell `mongo localhost:27017` to inspect your DB now.
+(I assume you know how kill work in linux), and you can use mongo shell `mongo localhost:27017` to inspect your DB now.